mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/there-is-no-dominant-paradigm.md

 - classes that sound computery `[Something]Factory`, `[Something]Manager`, `[Something]Processor`

-It's a steep learning curve, no lie about that.

-But when we learn how to utlize a Rich Domain Model, we can start to solve business challenges in a more declarative way, requiring less code to solve future problems.
+Utilizing a Rich Domain Model, we can solve business challenges in a more declarative way, requiring less new code to solve future problems.

 Failure to recognize when it's time to switch could be deadly to a project or organization's productivity.